-Physical education and dance are part of the curriculum.
+Physical education is part of the curriculum.
 All students are expected to participate and are excused only for authorized medical reasons, as indicated by a letter written and signed by a medical doctor.
 Students are to be dressed in the appropriate attire, including the official school gym uniform and appropriate gym shoes, for each weekly physical education class.